Why Underwater Inspections Matter

 - Induction for shore-based superintendents, vetting and HSE personnel

-Deliverables: a web-based 360° tour that runs in a standard browser, with hotspots and labels for critical equipment, routes and risk areas, ready for use in briefings, toolbox talks and internal training platforms.
+Deliverables: a web-based 360° tour that runs in a standard browser, with hotspots and labels for critical equipment, routes and risk areas, ready for briefings, toolbox talks and internal training platforms.

 Mini-ROV Ballast Tank Inspection via Deck Access

-Inhaca Sub performs internal ballast tank inspections using compact ROVs introduced from deck manholes and access hatches while the vessel is afloat.
-No underwater diving is required, reducing risk and mobilisation time.
+Inhaca Sub can perform internal ballast tank visual inspections using compact ROVs introduced from deck manholes and access hatches while the vessel is afloat, subject to tank condition, access, safety review and operational feasibility.

-The mini-ROV carries dedicated lighting and camera systems to document coating condition, corrosion, structural details, anodes and sediment inside the tanks.
-This significantly reduces the need for man entry into confined spaces and provides structured visual evidence that owners, managers and class can review from shore.
+The Mini-ROV carries lighting and camera systems to document coating condition, corrosion indications, structural details, anodes and sediment inside tanks.
+This can reduce the need for initial man entry and provides visual evidence that owners, managers and class can review remotely.

 What We Assess Inside Tanks